 The Company's risk exposures and the impact on the Company's financial instruments are summarized below.
-There have been no material changes in these risks, objectives, policies and procedures during the periods ended November 30, 2023 and August 31, 2023.
+There have been no material changes in these risks, objectives, policies and procedures during the period ended February 29, 2024.

 Credit Risk

 The Company's credit risk is primarily attributable to its amounts receivable.
 Amounts receivable consists of sales taxes due from the Federal Government of Canada.
 The Company has no significant concentration of credit risk arising from its operations.
 Management believes that the credit risk concentration with respect to financial instruments included in other assets is low.